denten-books/plain-text/40-screen.md

 the way that drowns out or transcends everything susceptible to time, everything that has a distinct shape and anatomy.
 Consider the transition between between *The Terminator* and *Terminator 2*.
-In the former, the "bad" robot that sets out to destroy humanity is cast as an animatronic mechanism.
+In the former, the "bad" robot that sets out to destroy humanity is an animatronic mechanism.
 In the latter, it is an amorphous puddle of mercury that makes the original mechanical Arnold seem like a friend and savior [@cameron_terminator_2001;
 @cameron_terminator_2003].
 The first terminates with shotguns and tire irons;
 the second morphs into human shapes and pours itself inside, threatening life